ShumWengSang/Macro-Project-Test/README.md

 # Macro-Project-Test
-C++ VS2017 to test enum and string macros by Steve Brewin.
+C++ VS2017 to test enum and string macros outlined by Steve Rabin.